Proxmox vs VMware in 2026: A Migration Playbook That Actually Works

 | 4 | HA Validation | Full DR testing complete |

-Once you survive Week 4, review the Proxmox HA Tuning Guide to fine-tune your watchdog settings.
+Once you survive Week 4, review the Proxmox HA Tuning Guide to fine-tune your watchdog settings and validate QDevice configuration under simulated failure conditions.
+Do not skip the pull-the-plug test — if you haven’t tested failure, you don’t have HA, you have hope.

-You have moved from a “Black Box” (where you pay Broadcom to solve problems) to an “Open Box” (where you engineer the solution).
-The learning curve is steep, but the control—and the budget—is finally yours again.
+You’ve moved from a black box where you pay Broadcom to solve problems, to an open box where you engineer the solution.
+The learning curve is steep.
+The control — and the budget — is finally yours.

-Next Steps: Once your compute is stable, your next bottleneck will be storage IOPS.
-Read our guide on ZFS Tuning for High-Performance SQL Workloads to prepare for Day 3.
+Once your compute is stable, your next bottleneck will be storage IOPS.
+The ZFS Tuning for High-Performance SQL Workloads guide prepares you for Day 3 — when the migration is done and the performance optimization work begins.

 Additional Resources